determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 As RBAC is progressively rolled out there are various parts of Determined that are not yet gated behind RBAC.
 These currently include:

--  The job queue APIs: Any logged-in user user can see high level metadata about all active jobs in the queue though RBAC is enforced when clicking on a task to access its details and artifacts.
+-  The job queue APIs: Any logged-in user can see high-level metadata about all active jobs in the queue, though RBAC is enforced when clicking on a task to access its details and artifacts.
--  RBAC is not currently applied to Master logs which can contain information about jobs that the user is not authorized to see.
+-  RBAC is not currently applied to master logs, which can contain information about jobs that the user is not authorized to see.
 -  Historical usage shows cluster-wide usage related to other users and workspaces.